heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Forking and cloning

-{Provide instructions for cloning your repository and explain purpose.}
+{Provide instructions for forking and cloning your repository.}

 #### Issue management